 ProfessionalsJeanette K. Chan

-Jeanette's practice focuses on foreign direct investments into the PRC, with an emphasis on joint venture transactions and in the telecommunications, IT and media markets in the Asia Pacific region.
-She has been an active participant in the Chinese telecommunications, IT and media markets since 1994, when mainland China and Taiwan first opened their telecoms industries to foreign investors.
-The other industries Jeanette has been involved in include insurance, banking, chemicals, pharmaceuticals and health care.
+Jeanette’s practice focuses on cross-border mergers and acquisitions and private equity investments, with a particular emphasis on joint venture transactions and in the telecommunications, IT and media markets in the Asia Pacific region.
+She has been an active participant in those markets in the Greater China region since 1994, when mainland China and Taiwan first opened their telecoms industries to foreign investors.
+The other industries Jeanette has been actively involved in include insurance, education, pharmaceuticals, health care, and automotive.

-Jeanette joined the firm in 1986, spent the first few years with Paul, Weiss in Hong Kong, New York, Beijing and Shanghai prior to relocating to Hong Kong in 1992.
-She also spent almost two years based in Hong Kong as the Senior International Legal Advisor of Cable & Wireless, plc for the Asia Pacific region, assisting with their operations and business development teams in the region.
+Jeanette joined the firm in 1986, spent the first few years with Paul, Weiss in Hong Kong, New York, Beijing and Shanghai.
+In 1992, she relocated to Hong Kong from New York, spent almost two years as the Senior International Legal Advisor of Cable & Wireless, plc for the Asia Pacific region, assisting with their operations and business development teams in the region.
 In 1994, she rejoined Paul, Weiss and has been a leader in the firm’s practice in these areas in the Asia Pacific region.
 She has extensive experience representing multinational and regional corporations, financial institutions, private equity funds and sponsors in their investments and operations in the region.

 Selected transactions Jeanette has been involved in recently include advising:

 - Naspers, a South African media group, on its disposal and placing of approximately 2% of the issued share capital of Tencent, which raised gross proceeds of approximately US$9.8 billion;